 tendon injury

-progression of underlying joint conditions in some cases
+progression of underlying joint conditions in certain cases

-The authors also discuss systemic effects that may occur in certain patient populations, including:
+Researchers have also discussed potential systemic effects that may occur in some patients, including:

 adrenal suppression